TYPO3-Headless/headless/Documentation/GettingStarted/Index.rst

 axios/fetch default) or `application/json; charset=utf-8` renders HTML.

 Do not add a root sys_template record — sites using sets don't need one, and its "Clear" flags would wipe the set TypoScript.
+Sites not using sets can select the equivalent statics in a root TypoScript record instead:
+"Headless", "Headless Legacy (4.x)" or "Headless - Mixed mode JSON response".

 Headless 4.x ships sets too (TYPO3 v13): `friendsoftypo3/headless` (full
 response) and `friendsoftypo3/headless-mixed`.
 On TYPO3 v12 include the